fred-ai-security/ai-security-assurance-labs/README.md

 The labs here reflect how I approach AI model risk in real environments: verifying model provenance, validating artifacts, testing model behavior under adversarial conditions, and documenting findings clearly for security and engineering teams.

-The goal of this work is to show hands-on AI security evaluation across the model lifecycle, from intake and supply-chain checks through red-teaming, behavioral analysis, and structured reporting.
+The goal of this work is to show hands-on AI Security Assurance evaluation across the model lifecycle, from intake and supply-chain checks through red-teaming, behavioral analysis, and structured reporting.

 ---

 ## 🧠 How to Read This Repository

-This repository is intended for security engineers, AI engineers, and hiring managers evaluating applied AI security capabilities in real-world environments.
+This repository is intended for security engineers, AI engineers, and hiring managers evaluating applied AI Security Assurance capabilities in real-world environments.

 While the artifacts reflect real-world patterns, they are intentionally scoped for demonstration and learning purposes.

 Design choices emphasize clarity, reproducibility, and auditability over production optimization.

-This repository is structured to mirror how AI security work is performed in practice.
+This repository is structured to mirror how AI Security Assurance work is performed in practice.

 Each folder represents a distinct security domain aligned to real enterprise security functions.